What the Petition Must Include

 The verified petition in a proceeding for dissolution of marriage, annulment or legal separation shall allege that the marriage is irretrievably broken or void, that one or both of the parties desire to live separate and apart, and shall set forth: 1.
 The birth date, occupation and address of each party and the length of domicile in this state.

-A.R.S. § 25-314(A)The petition must also include the date and place of the marriage, whether it is a covenant marriage, and the names, birth dates, and addresses of all children.
-If the spouses have already agreed on support, custody, or maintenance, those details go in the petition as well.
+A.R.S. § 25-314(A)The petition must also list the date and place of the marriage and whether it is a covenant marriage.
+It must include the names, birth dates, and addresses of all children.

 Limited Defenses and Domestic Violence Protections